Enchanted-Games/invisible-frames/README.md

 ## Customisation
 Items that can make Item Frames invisible are controlled by an item tag, this is basically just list of items.

 To add items to this tag, you can make a datapack and add the file `data/eg-invisible-frames/tags/items/makes_item_frames_invisible.json`.
 See the [default one here](https://github.com/Enchanted-Games/invisible-frames/tree/main/src/main/resources/data/eg-invisible-frames/tags/items) or [read more about tags](https://minecraft.wiki/w/Tag#JSON_format).
+An example datapack can be found in the `Example Datapack` folder

 By default, this contains `minecraft:glass_pane` and `#c:glass_panes` (this is a [Fabric Conventional Tag](https://fabricmc.net/wiki/community:common_tags) that includes vanilla and most modded glass panes).